 If your cat hasn't worn a harness before, she may not be comfortable with it at first; many cats hunker down and refuse to move.
 Take it gradually, and remember that bribery almost always works - give her a treat every time you put the harness on, and while she's wearing it, and she'll soon be happily walking around in it.

 And don't leave a cat tied to a tether in the garden.
-A harness is for walking your cat or letting her wander while she's supervised - if she gets a paw tangled up in the leash, or manages to twist herself up in the harness, she needs you to be there to help.
+A pet harness is for walking your cat or letting her wander while she's supervised - if she gets a paw tangled up in the leash, or manages to twist herself up in the harness, she needs you to be there to help and get her to safety.